cademirci/cademirci.github.io/_posts/2020-05-26-a-discord-bot-settimeout-and-setinterval.md

 }
 ```

-This code initializes a dynamic message that changes according to the remaining time, and whether it is working time or a timeout interval.
+This code initializes a dynamic message that changes according to the remaining time, and whether it is a working time or a timeout interval.

 ```
 12 minutes remain. :: working :: (edited)